djfun/audio-visualizer-python/README.md

 * Add Python to your system PATH (it should ask during the installation process)
 * Download this repo
 * Open command prompt, `cd` into the repo directory, and run: `pip install .`
-* Download and install ffmpeg from [https://www.ffmpeg.org/download.html](https://www.ffmpeg.org/download.html).
+* Download and install [FFmpeg](https://www.ffmpeg.org/download.html).
 You can use the static builds.
-* Add ffmpeg to the system PATH as well, or copy ffmpeg.exe into the directory with the rest of the app
+* Add FFmpeg to the system PATH as well, or copy ffmpeg.exe into the directory with the rest of the app
-* Now run `python3 -m avp` from a command prompt window to start the app
+* Now run `python -m avp` from a command prompt window to start the app

 ## Manual installation on macOS